Westside Christian High School

-Westside Christian High School is a private Christian High School located in Tigard, Oregon, United States.
+Westside Christian High School is a private, Christian high school located in Tigard, Oregon, United States.

 History

-In 1981, with 10 students and 6 teachers, Westside Christian High School opened its doors in the vacant Collins View School building (now Riverdale High School) to serve families on the west side of town.
-In 1992 after a collaborative effort with Lake Bible Church, a new combined church and high school structure was built on the corner of Kruse Way and Carman Drive in Lake Oswego, Oregon.
+In 1981, with 10 students and 6 teachers, Westside Christian High School opened its doors in the Collins View School building (now Riverdale High School) to serve families on the west side of town.
+In 1992, after a collaborative effort with Lake Bible Church, a new combined church and high school structure was built on the corner of Kruse Way and Carman Drive in Lake Oswego, Oregon.

-In 2011, the school announced plans to move to Tigard and a new, larger campus where they planned to eventually grow their enrollment to 450 students.
+In 2011, the school announced plans to move to Tigard and a new, larger campus (7.4 acres) where they planned to eventually grow their enrollment to 450 students.
 The school received a $1 million grant from the M.J.
-Murdock Charitable Trust to help pay for the new location.
+Murdock Charitable Trust, to help pay for the new location.

-In February 2013, Westside purchased the property at the intersection of Highway 99 and 217, just twenty minutes south of downtown Portland.
-They moved into their new campus in January 2014.
+In April 2013, Westside purchased the property at the intersection of Highway 99W and Highway 217, 20 minutes south of downtown Portland.
+They moved into this new campus in January 2014.

 Mission

-Inspiring godly transformation and Christ-like character through exceptional education and intentional discipleship to impact the world for Christ.
+Westside is a non-denominational Christian school whose mission is to inspire Godly transformation and Christ-like character through exceptional education and intentional discipleship to impact the world for Christ.

+Faculty and staff

+The current head of Westside Christian High School is Stephen Torode.

+Dave Gasser has been the athletic director since 2011.